9QIX/aws-jenkins-via-docker-pipeline/README.md

 ![Step 18.3:](./documentation/30.png)
 ---

-## Step 19: Provide username and github secrets in place of password and then click on the CREATE button.
+## Step 19: Provide username and GitHub secrets in place of password and then click on the CREATE button.
 ![Step 19:](./documentation/32.png)
 ![Step 19.2:](./documentation/31.png)
 ---